 For UI Wellness: We may use and disclose your PHI to our internal referral sources at UIHC for payment purposes.
 Written consent is obtained from you as part of the referral agreement.

-For EAP Clients: This does not apply as EAP services are free.
+For UI EAP Clients: This does not apply, as UI EAP services are free.

 Appointment reminders and health related benefits or services